contre95/soulsolid-docs/content/docs/importing.md

 4. Organizes files into library structure
 5. Creates artists and albums as needed
 6. Adds tracks to the music library

-### Beets Database Import

-Imports music from a Beets music library database file (.db).
-This is useful for migrating from Beets or importing curated collections with rich metadata.

-**Requirements:**

-- SQLite database file (.db) exported from Beets
-- Original audio files must be accessible at their stored paths
-- Maximum file size: 100MB

-**Process:**

-1. Reads track metadata from Beets database
-2. Verifies file existence at stored paths
-3. Processes tracks similar to directory import
-4. Handles missing files gracefully

 ## File Organization